Ace of Cups

 Tarot is something you feel and the Ace of Cups begins with sensation over definition.
 Before you interpret it, experience it.
 This card lives in the body: in the breath that deepens without reason, the tightening of your throat before a truth, and the warmth of emotion rising from nowhere.

 Smell: If the Ace of Cups had a scent, what is it?
-Rain?
-Salt?
+An art shop?
 The first bloom of spring?

 Body: Where do you feel tenderness, longing, or quiet joy?
 Chest?
 Throat?